andrew/ultimate-awesome/README.md

 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-binary-analysis](https://github.com/open-crs/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
 - [awesome-openshock](https://github.com/openshock/awesome-openshock) - A list of projects that use OpenShock.
+- [awesome-agent-skills](https://github.com/philipbankier/awesome-agent-skills) - A curated directory of skills, tools, and plugins for AI coding agents — across every platform.
+MCP servers, Agent Skills, Cursor rules, and more.
 - [awesome-baby](https://github.com/pismute/awesome-baby) - 출산, 육아 자료 정리.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [Awesome-Community](https://github.com/rafaecheve/Awesome-Community) - Repository about how to build communities online.